jtse/monkeyphp/README.md

 =====================================================================
 A PHP class that adds basic monkey patch support, specifically adding methods and pattern-matching methods dynamically.
 Because of the use of lamdas, monkeyphp requires PHP 5.3 or higher.
+There is no run-time dependencies.
 The class is small enough that you can copy and paste it into the base class of your application.

 Usage